Kangaroo Island: Sea transport

 Island Seaway began to experience competition from Kangaroo Island SeaLink which began services from Cape Jervis to Penneshaw in 1989.
 SeaLink acquired the ferry service originally introduced by Peter March.
 His "Philanderer Ferries" pioneered the crossing from Cape Jervis to Penneshaw, with Philanderer 3 being a passenger and vehicle carrying catamaran style vessel.
 In the 1980s, two passenger only services, Hydroflite H33, and Islander, operated for a short time from Glenelg to Kingscote.

 SeaLink has outlasted several competing companies since it began operations.
 Boat Torque, a Western Australian company, operated Superflyte from 1994 until 1997, sailing from Glenelg to Kingscote.
 Kangaroo Island Ferries had a short-lived venture with SeaWay, which travelled from Wirrina Cove to Kingscote from September 2004 until February 2005.
 SeaWay could not handle rough weather as well as SeaLink vessels which impacted the service's reliability.
 Under different proprietorship, SeaWay recommenced services in August 2007.
 However, in May 2008, the operator of SeaWay announced suspension of services until October 2008, citing increased fuel prices.
 In June 2008 the SeaWay's operating company was placed in administration and the vessel advertised for sale.

 With the introduction by SeaLink of the Island Navigator, the fate of Island Seaway was sealed, with the service subsequently withdrawn and SeaLink drawing on Government subsidies to operate all freight services to and from the Island.
 SeaLink now holds a virtual monopoly on sea transport to Kangaroo Island, primarily due to its long term lease of the Cape Jervis berth.
 Sealink's agreement with the SA Government, expiring in 2024, precludes other operators from using the Cape Jervis facility for one hour before, and one hour after any scheduled SeaLink service.
 Kangaroo Island residents have expressed displeasure with the exclusive arrangement granted to SeaLink.

 Air transport

 Guinea Airways operated the first commercial service to Kangaroo Island, commencing in the 1930s.
-In 1959, the airline was acquired by Airlines of South Australia (ASA), a subsidiary of Ansett.
+In 1959, the airline was acquired by Airlines of South Australia (ASA), a subsidiary of Ansett Transport Industries.
 The airline's final service was on 4 April 1986.
 ASA primarily operated Convairs, Douglas DC-3 and Fokker F-27 aircraft.
-A Piaggio P166 was used infrequently in the 1970s, whilst Rossair operated Cessna 402s in an arrangement with ASA to replace the F27s in off-peak times.
+A Piaggio P.166 was used infrequently in the 1970s, whilst Rossair operated Cessna 402s in an arrangement with ASA to replace the F27s in off-peak times.